NEW: 1200V Mosfet, Coils and connectors

 The above video is called: Speeding up DualPole Motor with Shorted Induction Coils Loaded

-This is shown in our video and used in reverse from normal usage.
-When the 4 (or 8 if you have a doublestacked motor) generator coils are in series you can connect the two wires to the output plug and a load to the input.
+This motor can be stacked with second and third layers.
+The motor can draw peak power up to 300W @12V (and that doubles with doubling voltage).
+36-48 volt input requires different code and bigger heatsinking.
+This is shown in our video.
+When the 4 (or 8 if you have a doublestacked motor) generator coils are in series you can connect the two wires to the variac.
 Use at your own risk.
-We can only recommend this to be done by qualified technicians and in accordance with local code requirements (reversing plugs can cause confusion and accidents).
+We can only recommend this to be done by qualified technicians and in accordance with local code requirements.
 When so connected the motor will speed up with a suitable load when the dial is turned down to 0-10V.
 As you turn it up it will slow down the motor more and more.
 If the switch is turned off the motor will slow down (if the dial was below 10V under load).
 This allows for another gain in the motor and also as a variable output.
-The maximum output is about the same as the input from the battery (while a charging battery is also charging at around the same rate).
-If you were to use a regular generator on the shaft you would get probably 50% of this in efficiency.
 Do not turn dial while turned on (especially under heavy load) or it may arc.
 You can also add more coils around the motor coils as shown in our video to increase the output without affecting the motor function and its regular gains.
 This is also shown in our above video.
 Click the link to add as many coils to your order as you wish.
 They are not a huge gain to the system, but they are significant.
 As of April 9, 2018 controller boards come with optional battery rotating built into the code.
 To activate battery swapping code place jumber across pins 4 and 5 and use pins 3 and 6 to drive two mosfets to momentarily power alternating solinoids on a four pole latching contactor.
 See above video and schematic for details.
 Presently we offer the latching contactor.

 Below new video is now outdated as we doubled the magnets now to 8 per rotor.